a2ankitrai/2KX7/DS/heap.md

 ## Applications of Heaps:

-- Heap Sort: Heap Sort uses Binary Heap to sort an array in O(nLogn) time.
+- Heap Sort: Heap Sort uses Binary Heap to sort an array in `O(n Logn)` time.

 - Priority Queue: Priority queues can be efficiently implemented using Binary Heap because it supports insert(), delete() and extractmax(), decreaseKey() 	operations in O(logn) time.
 Binomoial Heap and Fibonacci Heap are variations of Binary Heap.
 These variations perform union also efficiently.